waiyankyaw-dev/Computer-Networks-Project/README.md

 For SUSTech CS305 Fall 2025: P2P File Transfer with Reliable Data Transfer

+## ⚠️ Warning

+Please note that if you **fork** this repository, the new repository will be **Public** by default.

+- **Risk:** Any code you push to a public fork is visible to other students.
+- **Responsibility:** To avoid potential plagiarism, you are responsible for ensuring your own code remains **Private** until the end of the semester.
+We recommend creating a private repository for your own development instead.

 ## 📖 Introduction

 Before you begin, you should read the following two documents: